 Immediately prior to joining Mountain Xpress, Virginia worked as a freelance magazine journalist and as a marketing communications consultant.

 Before returning to Western North Carolina in 2005, Virginia and her husband, Eric Daffron, lived and worked for 10 years in Boston.
 She was a director of marketing and sales for companies in the building design (Margulies Perruzzi Architects and Vanderweil Engineers) and government relations (O’Neill & Associates) industries.
 As a marketing professional, she won several national and local awards from the Society for Marketing Professional Services.

 Virginia spent the summers of her college years guiding rafts down some of the Southeast’s best whitewater for the Nantahala Outdoor Center.
 She earned a bachelor’s degree in philosophy from The University of the South in Sewanee, Tenn.
 She is a graduate of West Henderson High School.

 For her senior year of high school, Virginia won a full scholarship from the United States Congress and the German Bundestag for a year-long exchange program.
 Living with a German family in a small city close to Germany’s border with Denmark, Virginia developed language skills that she strives to maintain through regular meetings with German-speaking friends in Asheville.

 Virginia’s husband Eric is a residential and commercial architect with his own practice.
-They have one son, Finn, who will graduate from the School of Inquiry and Life Sciences at Asheville High School, a martial artist and an aspiring tech professional.
+They have one son, Finn, who is a recent graduate of the School of Inquiry and Life Sciences at Asheville High School, a martial artist and an aspiring tech professional.